Char cloth: Historical uses

 Char cloths have been used to light fires for centuries.

 One of the earliest recorded uses of a char cloth dates back to a ninjutsu manual written by Hattori Hanzō in 1560 called the Ninpiden or Shinobi Hiden, or Legends of Ninja Secrets.
 The manual states how to make char cloth from either cotton, silk or paper.

 "Crumple cotton, silk, or paper until it is soft.
 Divide it into small amounts, and dry-roast it until it is black, paying attention that it doesn't burn white.
 Keep it within a tightly covered container and be sure to always have some at hand."

 Another use of char cloth was recorded by C. P. Mountford and R. M. Berndt in Making Fire by Percussion, where the introduction of char cloth to Australian Indigenous Aboriginals is detailed, saying the use of char cloth was easier than traditional methods.

 Char cloth has also been noted as used by the indigenous people of Hawaii in 1940.
 In the Hawaiian Journal of History, when describing the smoking habits of the islanders, the use of char cloth to light tobacco is briefly mentioned as a method introduced by colonists to the Hawaiian people.
 "This was not a traditional Hawaiian way of starting fires but was the flint and steel method introduced from the West."

 Scientific Investigation

 The production of char cloth occurs when organic cellulose based fibres undergo pyrolysis, an irreversible chemical reaction that includes the thermal decomposition of material in an inert atmosphere (in the absence of oxygen).
-At elevated temperatures of greater than 250 °C, cellulose decomposes to form considerable amounts of flammable products, one of these being bio-mass.
+At elevated temperatures of greater than 250 °C, cellulose decomposes to form considerable amounts of flammable products.
 "Biomass is a complex material, mainly composed of hemicellulose, cellulose, and lignin in addition to extractives (tannins, fatty acids, resins) and inorganic salts".
-Char cloth is a form of bio-mass, termed bio-char.
+Char cloth is converted biomass, named biochar.
 Char cloth is the result of incomplete combustion, as oxygen is a limiting reagent in the reaction due to the limited oxygen let into the tin during the production process.